-The SATA connectors conform to SATA 3Gb/s standard and are compatible with SATA 1.5Gb/s standard.
+The SATA connectors conform to SATA 6Gb/s standard and are compatible with SATA 3Gb/s and SATA 1.5Gb/s standards.
 Each SATA connector supports a single SATA device.
-The GIGABYTE SATA2 controller supports RAID 0, RAID 1, and JBOD.
+The Marvell 9128 supports RAID 0 and RAID 1.
 Refer to Chapter 5, "Configuring SATA Hard Drive(s)," for instructions on configuring a RAID array.